btcpayserver/btcpayserver-doc/docs/Wallet.md

 Warning: Despite the fact, in this example, that you entered `1.0` in the amount field, the amount that will really be sent to your destination will be `1.1 BTC`.

+##### RBF (Replace-by-fee)

 ### Receive

 Receive tab generates an unused address which can be used to receive payments.
 The same can be achieved by generating an invoice (Invoices > Create new invoice).

 ![Wallet Receive](./img/wallet/WalletReceive.png)

 ### Re-scan

-The Rescan relies on Bitcoin Core 0.17.0's scantxoutset to scan the current state of the blockchain (called UTXO Set) for coins belonging to the derivation scheme being used.
+The Rescan relies on Bitcoin Core 0.17.0's `scantxoutset` to scan the current state of the blockchain (called UTXO Set) for coins belonging to the configured derivation scheme.

 ![Wallet Rescan](./img/wallet/WalletRescan.png)